UncleBobedyH2AI/FlowAI/README.md

 The FlowAI template consists of several sections that guide users in documenting and preparing for their sessions with AI.

+Feed the template to AI, let it propagate the template, so you don't lose your discussion at session's end, and submit it next session!

 Each section is crafted to enhance clarity, focus, and continuity, ultimately leading to a more effective collaboration.